Nobody knows the future.

-My first thought is always, “Nobody knows.
+I always say, “Nobody knows.
 Anyone who pretends to know is not to be trusted.”
-(And, even the ultimate insiders, the heads of every major record label, got it wrong.)
+Even the ultimate insiders, the heads of every major record label, got it wrong.

 But then my thoughts turn to whoever is asking the question.

 Realistically, what would you change about what you’re doing, day-to-day?

 Just like we know there will be gravity, and water will still be wet, there are laws that don’t depend on predicting the future.